Albert Einstein

 I can also say that my failures weren’t so much the result of a lack of talent or the lack of worthwhile goals; they were the result of quitting too soon.

-When I struggle with failure in any area, I have to remind myself several times a day that the difference between my being a wise man and a fool … the difference between my being righteous and unrighteous … is determined by my willingness to get back up and try again.
+In our struggles with failure, need to remind ourselves — as often as necessary — that the difference between being wise and being a fool … being righteous and being unrighteous … often comes down to one’s willingness to get up and try again.

-Take another look at the goals God has given you.
+Take another look at the goal that God has given you.
 Then get up, and try again.